 2) destabilization of the mRNA through shortening of its poly(A) tail.

 3) less efficient translation of the mRNA into proteins by ribosomes.

-In the next article we will cover on how you can go about identifying miRNAs for your own research.
+In the next article we will cover how you can go about identifying miRNAs in your own research.

 - Lee RC, et al. (1993) ?
 The C. elegans Heterochronic Gene lin-4 Encodes Small RNAs with Antisense Complementarity to lin-14.
 Cell.
 75:843–854.